 I carried out an assessment as per the Standard (section 4.6.2) in connection with the plotting of the RPAs of all trees.
 This section requires that site conditions such as the locations of various structures, the internal support mechanisms of various trees, etc., are taken into account in determining the likely position of roots.
 Adjoining structures and features have been noted in this respect.
 Where applicable, the modified-shape RPA, of equivalent area, has been plotted on the plans appended (shown as shapes bounded by an orange line).
-The subsoil is likely to be sand and gravel, a non-shrinkable medium.
+The subsoil is likely to be clay, typically a shrinkable medium.

-The shapes of the root systems of trees have probably been affected by subsoil type.
-Gravel, and chalk soils typically limit downward penetration of roots.
-Other soils tend to be less modifying of root behaviour.
+The shapes of the root systems of trees have probably not been unusually affected by subsoil type.

-Adjoining structures have likely affected the RPAs, as indicated on plans.
+Adjoining structures have likely not affected the RPAs, as indicated on plans.

-The factors above have, in this case, no significance in connection with the impact assessment and TPP provided.
+The factors above have no particular significance in connection with the impact assessment and TPP provided.